-Tom Pettit has been teaching the gospel to youth and adults continuously for the last 16 years by serving as a youth Sunday School teacher, an Elders Quorum presidency counselor, Ward Young Men’s Presidency counselor, Stake Young Men’s Presidency counselor, Gospel Doctrine teacher, Mission Prep class teacher, and as a counselor in the Bishopric.
+Tom Pettit has been teaching the gospel to youth and adults continuously for the last 18 years by serving as a youth Sunday School teacher, an Elders Quorum presidency counselor, Ward Young Men’s Presidency counselor, Stake Young Men’s Presidency counselor, Gospel Doctrine teacher, Mission Prep class teacher, as a counselor in the Bishopric, and currently as Stake Young Men’s President.
 Tom served his mission in Australia.
 He and his wife Lesa have five children (the picture needs to be updated!) and live in Lehi, UT.

 “It is good to look to the past to gain appreciation for the present and perspective for the future.
 It is good to look upon the virtues of those who have gone before; to gain strength for whatever lies ahead.
 It is good to reflect upon the work of those who labored so hard and gained so little in this world, but out of whose dreams and early pains, so well nurtured, has come a great harvest of which we are the beneficiaries.
 Their tremendous example can become a compelling motivation for all of us.”